pratikac/smpl/docs/readme.txt

 dubins.h

-  This implements a class dubins_optimization_data_c which is inherited from the general optimization_data_c class.
+  This implements a dubins_optimization_data_c which is inherited from the general optimization_data_c.
 It also implements dubins_c which is derived from dynamical_system_c.

 map.h: